azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ./build.sh run --scale 7.0 --seed 42 'abstract art'
 ```

-On systems with <8GB of GPU RAM, you can try mixing and matching options:
+This will only utilize CPU, you can try mixing and matching options:

 * Make images smaller than 512x512 using `--W` and `--H` to decrease memory use
 and increase image creation speed
 * Use `--half` to decrease memory use but slightly decrease image quality
 * Use `--attention-slicing` to decrease memory use but also decrease image
 creation speed
-* Use `--xformers-memory-efficient-attention` to decrease memory use if the
-pipeline and the hardware supports the option
 * Decrease the number of samples and increase the number of iterations with
 `--n_samples` and `--n_iter` to decrease overall memory use
 * Skip the safety checker with `--skip` to run less code